-The department offers several opportunities for undergraduates to conduct research in collaboration with our faculty or to design your own research projects.
-Assisting faculty with research will help you understand better how research on media content, processes and effects is designed and conducted, and will provide you with research skills that will benefit you in your courses, and that may be invaluable in your future careers.
-You will also learn how to interact and communicate with faculty and other researchers, gain new mentors and friends, and learn to work effectively in a team.
+As a Comm and Media major you can conduct research in collaboration with our faculty, or design your own research project.
+Assisting faculty with research helps you better understand how research on media content, processes and effects is designed.
+It provides you with skills that benefit you in your courses and that may be invaluable in your future career.
+You also learn how to interact, communicate and work effectively with faculty and other researchers, while gaining new mentors and friends.

-UROP creates partnerships between students and Michigan faculty, providing a wealth of research opportunities for students primarily with freshman or sophomore standing without previous research experience.
-More than 1000 students work on real research and real scholarship with over 600 faculty members.
+If you are a first year student, then you might consider the Undergraduate Research Opportunity Program (https://lsa.umich.edu/urop) for your sophomore year.
+UROP creates partnerships between students and Michigan faculty, providing a wealth of research opportunities from which you can choose and through which you can advance yourself in a unique way.
+More than 1,300 of your fellow students work on real research and real scholarship with over 800 faculty members from the across campus.
 For more information about research opportunities at the University of Michigan please refer to the UROP webpage.

 Comm 322 offers an opportunity for students to acquire knowledge and skills for conducting research in mass communication and mass media working on faculty research projects under the close supervision of a Communication and Media faculty supervisor.